loftusa/loftusa.github.io/_pages/about.md

 ### Misc
 I grew up in Seattle, WA.
 I was a competitive Starcraft 2 player in high school (grandmaster league - competed/won in seattle-area tournaments!).
 I studied behavioral neuroscience during my undergraduate years, with a philosophy minor focused on ethics.
 I got interested in math and programming and started a computational neuroscience club, where I taught weekly seminars.
 I also spent a lot of time partner dancing and playing guitar at open mic nights!

-My girlfriend, Aina, is also in machine learning and we sometimes do research together.
-You can learn about her on her website: [ainatersol.github.io](https://ainatersol.github.io/).